Planning a trip to Canada? Don’t leave without checking the best things to do in Ottawa, Ontario.

 Art fans stumped on what to do in Ottawa need to set aside some time to peruse the National Gallery of Canada.
 This landmark art museum is home to one of Canada’s finest collections of contemporary & historical artwork.

-Located close to the happenin’ ByWard Market area, the National Gallery of Canada features everything from paintings & photos to sculptures & interactive exhibits, spanning about 6,000 artists and 40,000 artefacts.
+Located close to the happenin’ ByWard Market area, the National Gallery of Canada is a great detour for art & culture lovers.
+The gallery features endless paintings, photos, sculptures & interactive exhibits.
+The collection spans 6,000 artists and 40,000 artefacts.

-While checking out this top Ottawa point of interest, be sure to stop by the Canadian & Indigenous Galleries to look at its ancient Indigenous relics, Inuit sculptures, and Group of Seven paintings.
+While checking out this top Ottawa point of interest, be sure to stop by the Canadian & Indigenous Galleries.
+The galleries showcase ancient Indigenous relics, Inuit sculptures, and Group of Seven paintings.

 The art gallery is also home to one of the finest collections of European and Asian art in Canada.